kestra-io/docs/content/docs/15.how-to-guides/pushnamespacefiles.md

 ![git6_all_files.png](/docs/how-to-guides/pushnamespacefiles/git6_all_files.png)

-Let's now adjust the system flow to push all flows from the `dev` namespace to the `develop` branch:
+Let's now adjust the system flow to push all files from the `dev` namespace to the `dev` branch:

 ```yaml
 id: push_to_git